Obama vows to pursue further nuclear cuts with Russia

-"We can already say with confidence that we have more nuclear weapons than we need," Obama told students at South Korea's Hankuk University a few hours before a global nuclear security summit opened in Seoul.
+"We can already say with confidence that we have more nuclear weapons than we need," Obama told students at South Korea's Hankuk University.

 He pledged a new arms-control push with incoming Russian president Vladimir Putin when they meet in May.
 But any further reductions would face stiff election-year opposition from Republicans in Congress who already accuse him of weakening America's nuclear deterrent.